rohfle/cachefunk/README.md

 ### Dependencies

-* go version that supports generics (assuming v1.18+ - tested on v1.20)
+* go version that supports generics (tested on v1.19)

 ### Installing